 Set rop to the value of the string s in base base, rounded in the direction rnd.
-See the documentation of mpfr_strtofr for a detailed description of the valid string formats.
-Contrary
+See the documentation of mpfr_strtofr for a detailed description of base (with its special value 0) and the valid string formats.
+Contrary to mpfr_strtofr, mpfr_set_str requires the whole string to represent a valid floating-point number.